PanuGr/Citygame/issues.md

 ## Time
 ### How the time should progress?
 The game will last 1 in-game year.
+The in-game year lasts 24h in real-time.
 In the end of the year the game stops, it's over.
 Through the year, every month will have a random event, which might be an event or a disaster.
 These events will add some modifiers to the game, until the next event occurs.

 ## Next steps